reda-mohsen/AI_Search_App/README.md

 ```
 pip install -r requirements.txt
 ```
-This command will install all the dependencies listed in the requirements.txt file, including the tkinter, matplotlib, and networkx libraries.
+This command will install all the dependencies listed in the requirements.txt file.

 Once you have installed the dependencies, you can run the project by executing the project.py file.